Heating Instructions

 Chicken Tenders

-• Heat in oven for approximately 25 minutes.
+• Heat for 12-15 minutes.

 Thai Chicken Burgers